obmarg/cynic/cynic-book/src/derives/query-fragments.md

 - The `spread` attr can be used to spread another `QueryFragment`s into the current `QueryFragment`, if each of the `QueryFragment`s point at the same GraphQL type.
+- The `feature` attribute can be used to feature flag parts of a query, allowing cynic to support different versions of a schema with the same `QueryFragments`.
+See [feature flagging queries][2] for more details.

 ### Related